zbateson/mail-mime-parser/upgrade-3.0.md

   signature changed.

-* Can look up comment parts in headers -- use IHeader::getAllParts to return all parsed parts including comment parts, or
+* Can look up comment parts in headers -- use IHeader::getAllParts to return all parsed parts including comment parts, or the new getComments() method that returns a string array of comments.
+ReceivedHeader no longer has protected members $comments and $date ($date is now private -- still has AbstractHeader::getComments(), and ReceivedHeader::getDateTime()).

 * GenericHeader getValue returns a string value of the combination of all its non-comment parts.
 This applies to any header that doesn't have a more specialized header type (not an address, date, id, parameter, received or subject header), see HeaderFactory docs for specifics.

-* IHeader now has a getComments() method that returns a string array of comments.
-ReceivedHeader no longer has protected members $comments and
-  $date ($date is now private -- still has AbstractHeader::getComments(), and ReceivedHeader::getDateTime()), and added getAllParts which includes comments.

 * Switched to PHP-DI, users can provide a array|string|DefinitionSource to override definitions